 A new company based in Chile has developed Solubag, a ‘plastic’ bag that dissolves in water.
 Their bags work just as well as traditional plastic bags for carrying item around, but they have several major advantages.

-This turn them into microplastics which can then be ingested by sea animals, poisoning them and the rest of the food chain.
-Many items like plastic bags can be swallowed by sea creatures before they break down, again causing untold damage to the animals and the eco system.
+This turns them into microplastics which can then be ingested by sea animals, poisoning them and the rest of the food chain.
+Many items like plastic bags can be swallowed by sea creatures before they break down, again causing untold damage to the animals and the ecosystem.

 These bags are not made using petroleum products.
 That means their production does not use up the limited amount of crude oil we have and does not lead to the increased release of hydrocarbons into the environment.

 The really big feature of these bags though in terms of protecting our seas and oceans is the fact that they are completely soluble in water.
 This means that within five minutes of entering the water they are fully dissolved.
 Removing the chance of an animal accidentally ingesting the bag, as a result of mistaking it for food.

 This new material is based on limestone.
 Some clever chemistry has allowed the inventors to produce a material that is based on the plastics we know and ‘love’, but that does not contain any of the nasty chemicals found in plastics.
 This means that when the bags dissolve into the water there are no contaminants being released.

 After all many coastlines feature limestone cliffs that erode into the oceans with no ill effects on the environment.
 All that ends up in the ocean is a little bit of carbon.
 This means that the water these bags are dissolved into is actually safe for human consumption, we wouldn’t recommend, I doubt it tastes that good, but it is reassuring to know that we are not going to be damaging the food chain with the product.

 The really big feature of Solubag though in term of protecting our seas and oceans is the fact that the bags are completely soluble in water.